codebase-labs/http-signatures/README.md

 # http-sig

-Implementation of the IETF draft 'Signing HTTP Messages'.
+Implementation of the IETF draft 'HTTP Message Signatures'.

 This crate is maintained by the developers at PassFort Limited.

+## To Do
+This version is a partial impementation of HTTP Message Signatures.
+The following is not supported:
+- Response signing
+- Processing `Accept-Signature`
+- `@request-response` specialty component
+- The `rouille_impls` mod has not been tested.
+- Ring support appears to be broken in the original http-sig distro.

 ## Documentation